jayteaftw/conways-game-of-life-in-go/README.md

 var out chan int = make(chan int, 2500)
 ```

-To signal that computation is done, a syncrounous recieve() function is used to tally all the done calls in the out channel.
+To signal that computation for that frame or generation is done, a syncrounous recieve() function is used to tally all the done calls in the out channel.
 ```
 func recieve(done <-chan int) error {
 	count := 0